 This course provides a fundamental foundation for the professional of nursing.
-The adult learner will be exposed to patient centered care model, teamwork, evidence-based practice and informatics.
+The adult learner will be exposed to patient centered care model, teamwork, evidence-based practice and informatics with an emphasis on quality improvement.
 Principles of medication calculation and safe administration are emphasized.
-Development of personal resopnsibility and ethical behavior related to the profession of basic nursing skills will be acquired through supervised lab performance and selected clinical rotations.
+Development of personal responsibility and ethical behavior related to the performance of basic nursing skills will be acquired through supervised lab performance and selected clinical rotations.